tiagoprn/pde.nvim/README.md

 $ pip install -r /storage/src/devops/python/requirements.nvim-lsp  # https://github.com/tiagoprn/devops/blob/master/python/requirements.nvim-lsp
 ```

 That will install not only pynvim, but also other packages related to python LSP on neovim (pylsp - python language server, black, pylint, isort, etc...) on this common environment.
-If the need arises to use different versions of any of them, I can manually install the libraries at `/storage/src/devops/python/requirements.nvim-lsp` on the project's virtualenv.
+If the need arises to use different versions of any of them, I can manually install the libraries listed at <https://github.com/tiagoprn/devops/blob/master/python/requirements.nvim-lsp> on the project's virtualenv.

 #### bash